 Overall, PADSTATION I & II is a beautiful and versatile collection of Pad sounds.
 With the included 400 tones and the easy-to-use interface, musicians can combine and create almost unlimited sounds.
 Especially lovers of pads, soundscapes and textures will have fun with this Kontakt 5 instrument.
-Due of the fact that I bought this library for only $6 USD, I can’t really criticise it a lot because you get here a lot of sounds for a very tight budget.
-5GB of sounds for just $6 is my opinion an extreme fair offer from Rigid Audio.
+Due of the fact that I bought this library for only $6 USD, I can’t really criticize it a lot because you get here a lot of sounds for a very tight budget.
+5GB of sounds for just $6 is my opinion an extremely fair offer from Rigid Audio.

 - very low price ($6 USD)

 - random generator offers instant new creative input

 - Names of the sounds (Pad 1, Pad 2, Pad 3…)